 several barcode font packages, including

 Font Package.
-All IDAutomation symbol encoded fonts created December 2014 or
+All IDAutomation symbol-encoded fonts created in December

 corrected in all 2016 and later versions of IDAutomation Symbol fonts.

 - Provide the highest level of compatibility with all

 - Provide the highest level of compatibility with

 - The Code-39 font package allows easy printing of the space

 - The symbol encoding within the font will usually show the

 font in its own name, making it easier to select the desired